stellarwp/shepherd/docs/admin-ui.md

 # Admin UI Guide

-Pigeon includes a powerful React-based admin interface for managing and monitoring background tasks.
+Shepherd includes a powerful React-based admin interface for managing and monitoring background tasks.
 This guide covers how to enable, customize, and extend the admin UI.

 ## Quick Start